7/11 Breathing

 Breathing deeply before eating relaxes the stomach and aids digestion.

-Soon you will begin to notice that you are sleeping more soundly, waking more refreshed and are able to respond to things around you in a more comfortable way.
+Soon you will notice that you have more energy, you are sleeping more soundly, waking more refreshed and are able to respond to things around you in a more comfortable way.